todaymare/website/blogs/but-why-is-ai-bad/index.md

 It's annoying.
 We have this purism mentality that is harming everyone.

 Look, I'm only a single person so I'm sure to some of you I've missed the whole point.
-Regardless, I'd love to hear other people's perspectives so if you want to discuss this you can leave your pitchfork here and find me over at [my discord server](https://discord.gg/t7gNX8Kp72).
+Regardless, I'd love to hear other people's perspectives so if you want to discuss this you can leave your torches here too and find me over at [my discord server](https://discord.gg/t7gNX8Kp72).

 psst, [can you consider tipping me on ko-fi](https://ko-fi.com/todaymare)? thank you!